Luis Regional Detention Center

 The San Luis Regional Detention Center (SLRDC) and Support Center is located approximately 20 miles south of Yuma.
-The facility opened in 2007 and Emerald Correctional Management took over the management of the facility in 2009.
-The SLRDC housed male and female detainees with a capacity of 548 beds and in November 2011 Emerald completed an expansion to the facility adding 368 beds.
-The facility houses inmates in partnership with the City of San Luis, the United States Marshal Service and Immigration and Customs Enforcement, the U.S. Border Patrol, Customs and Border Patrol, Bureau of Indian Affairs, Cocopah Indian Tribe and the Colorado River Indian Tribe.
+The facility opened in 2007 and Emerald Correctional Management took over management of the facility in 2009.
+The SLRDC houses male and female detainees with a capacity of 548 beds.
+The facility houses inmates in partnership with the City of San Luis, the United States Marshal Service, Immigration and Customs Enforcement, the U.S. Border Patrol, Customs and Border Patrol, Bureau of Indian Affairs, Cocopah Indian Tribe and the Colorado River Indian Tribe.

 The San Luis Regional Detention and Support Center maintains a positive relationship with the City of San Luis.
 Representatives from each respective entity attend and participate in each other's ceremonies and important events.